Facts About Jewish Settlements in the West Bank

 Obstacles?

-During the negotiations with Egypt, all the issues had been resolved, but one remained, Sadat’s insistence that all settlements in the Sinai be removed.
+All the issues were resolved during the negotiations with Egypt, but one remained: Sadat’s insistence that all settlements in the Sinai be removed.
 Begin didn’t want to remove them, but he called Ariel Sharon for advice.
-Sharon said that in the interest of peace, the settlements should be dismantled.
-Israel did just that in 1982, providing compensation to residents for the loss of their homes, farms, and businesses that ranged from $100,000 to $500,000.
-Nevertheless, a small group of settlers in the town of Yamit refused to leave, and Sharon had the army literally drag them out of their homes to comply with the terms of the agreement with Egypt.
+Sharon said that the settlements should be dismantled in the interest of peace.
+Israel did just that in 1982, compensating residents for the loss of their homes, farms, and businesses, ranging from $100,000 to $500,000.
+Nevertheless, a small group of settlers in the town of Yamit refused to leave, and Sharon had the army forcibly remove them from their homes to comply with the terms of the agreement with Egypt.

 When Arab-Israeli peace talks began in late 1991, more than 80% of the West Bank contained no settlements or only sparsely populated ones.
-Currently, about 69% of Israelis living in the West Bank live in the largest city Betar Illit (population 70,813), and five settlement blocs – Ma’ale Adumim, Modi’in Ilit, Ariel, Gush Etzion, and Givat Ze’ev.
-All except Ariel lie within only a few miles of the 1949 armistice line (often inaccurately referred to as the 1967 border), otherwise known as the Green Line.
+Currently, about 68% of Israelis living in the West Bank live in the largest city, Betar Illit (population 74,760), and five settlement blocs Ma’ale Adumim, Modi’in Ilit, Ariel, Gush Etzion, and Givat Ze’ev.
+All except Ariel lie within only a few miles of the 1949 armistice line (often inaccurately referred to as the 1967 border), commonly known as the Green Line.
 These settlement blocs could be brought within Israel’s borders to retain an Arab population (from the West Bank) of less than 50,000.
-It is inconceivable that Israel would evacuate large cities such as Ma’ale Adumim, with a population of approximately 40,000, even after a peace agreement with the Palestinians.
+It is inconceivable that Israel would evacuate large cities such as Ma’ale Adumim, with a population of over 50,000, even after a peace agreement with the Palestinians.

 At the 2000 Camp David summit with PLO Chairman Yasser Arafat, President Bill Clinton, and Israeli Prime Minister Ehud Barak, Israel insisted that 80% of the Jewish residents of Judea and Samaria would be in settlement blocs under Israeli sovereignty.
 Clinton agreed and proposed that Israel annex 4-6% of the West Bank for three settlement blocs to accomplish this demographic objective and swap some territory within Israel in exchange.
 Arafat grudgingly accepted the idea that the large settlement blocs would be part of Israel in any peace deal but rejected the plan.

-Nevertheless, the map proposed by Clinton has been a template for a two-state solution despite the near impossibility of its implementation due to the changing demographics of the West Bank.
+Nevertheless, Clinton’s map has served as a template for a two-state solution, despite the near-impossibility of its implementation given the West Bank's changing demographics.
 In 2000, a total of about 200,000 Jews lived in the disputed territories.
-Today, however, the population is 517,407, with 356,677 (69%) living in the areas Israel is expected to annex.
-An agreement to dismantle the settlements outside the blocs would require the removal of more than 160,000 people.
+Today, however, the population is 541,085, with 370,479 (68%) living in the areas Israel is expected to annex.
+An agreement to dismantle settlements outside the blocs would require the removal of more than 170,000 people.
 The expectation during the Camp David talks was that roughly one-third of the Jews living in other settlements would agree to move into these blocs or other parts of Israel.
-This assumption has never been tested, and that number could be larger or smaller.
-If it is accurate, the percentage in the blocs would reach 79% but still require Israel to evacuate more than 100,000 people.
+This assumption has never been tested; that number could be larger or smaller.
+If it is accurate, the percentage in the blocs would reach 79%, but still require Israel to evacuate more than 100,000 people.

-Hebron represents one of the most difficult a, areas for Israel to consider evacuating in a peace agreement.
-Today, more than 600 Jews live in the city, and another 8,321 live in Kiryat Arba.
-The city was the first parcel of land purchased by the Jewish people in their Promised Land, has great religious significance, and is a place where Jews lived for centuries before the massacre of 1929 and finally resettled in 1968.
+Hebron represents one of the most challenging areas for Israel to consider evacuating in a peace agreement.
+Today, more than 600 Jews live in the city, and another 8,437 live in Kiryat Arba.
+The town was the first parcel of land purchased by the Jewish people in their Promised Land, has great religious significance, and is a place where Jews lived for centuries before the massacre of 1929, and finally resettled in 1968.
 The problem, politically, is that it is located too far from the Green Line to annex without making the establishment of a possible Palestinian state much more problematic.

-The historical record shows that, except for Egypt, and Jordan, the Arab states and Palestinians have been intransigent regardless of the scope of settlement activity.
-One reason is the conviction that time is on their side.
-References are frequently made in Arabic writings to how long it took to expel the Crusaders and how it might take a similar length of time to do the same to the Zionists.
+The historical record shows that, except for Egypt and Jordan, the Arab states and Palestinians have been intransigent regardless of the scope of settlement activity.
+One reason is their conviction that time is on their side.
+Arabic writings frequently refer to the time it took to expel the Crusaders and suggest it might take a similar length to expel the Zionists.

 Rights Versus Wisdom

 On the other hand, though Jews may have the right to live in the territories, it still might not be to Israel’s advantage for them to do so.
 Settlements create serious security concerns for Israel, requiring the deployment of forces to protect Jews living in communities outside the boundaries of the state and diverting resources that might otherwise be used to prepare the military for possible conflicts with enemy armies.
 The settlements also have had a budgetary impact as hundreds of millions of dollars are spent each year on infrastructure, incentives, and other material needs for Jews living in these communities.
-Many Israelis believe that the military and economic cost is not justified and support the removal of some settlements.
-Those closest to the 1967 border (more accurately, the 1949 armistice line), and especially those surrounding Jerusalem, however, are generally regarded as justified on a variety of grounds and are likely to be incorporated within the ultimate boundary of Israel.
+Many Israelis believe that the military and economic cost is not justified and support the removal of some settlements, those closest to the 1967 border (more accurately, the 1949 armistice line), and especially those surrounding Jerusalem; however, they are generally regarded as justified on various grounds and are likely to be incorporated within the ultimate boundary of Israel.

-Since Soffer’s prediction, however, the Jewish birthrate has increased (to 3.03), and the Palestinians’ has declined (to 3.5).
-According to the latest population data (as of January 2024), the Jewish population was 7,208,000, and the Palestinian population in the West Bank, Gaza, and Israel (based on CIA figures for the territories) is 7,354,938 (5.3 million in the PA and 2 million in Israel).
-Soffer underestimated the Jewish population and grossly overestimated the growth of the Palestinian population.
+Since Soffer’s prediction, however, the Jewish birthrate has increased (to 3.03), and the Palestinians’ has declined (to 3.5) according to the latest population data (as of September 2025), the Jewish population was 7,758,000, and the Palestinian population in the West Bank, Gaza, and Israel (based on World Bank figures for the territories) is 7,419,152 (approximately 5.3 million in the PA and 2.1 million in Israel) Soffer underestimated the Jewish population and grossly overestimated the growth of the Palestinian population.

-Such faulty predictions have bolstered the position of those who dismiss the so-called demographic threat to Israel and believe the combination of the Jewish birthrate and immigration will ensure a Jewish majority for the foreseeable future if Israel annexed the territories.
-While it is true the Palestinians would not comprise the large majority of “Greater Israel” Soffer predicted, if you add Israel’s current Jewish population (9,842,000) with the Palestinians in the territories, you get an entity with more than 15.1 million people, and the percentage of Jews would fall to 48%.
+Such faulty predictions have bolstered the position of those who dismiss the so-called demographic threat to Israel and believe the combination of the Jewish birthrate and immigration will ensure a Jewish majority for the foreseeable future if Israel annexes the territories.
+While it is true the Palestinians would not comprise the large majority of “Greater Israel” Soffer predicted, if you add Israel’s current Jewish population (10,000,000) with the Palestinians in the territories, you get an entity with over 15.4 million people, and the percentage of Jews would be just 50%.

 Settler Violence